 - Have access to a fully-functional computer / smart device loaded with a web browser and appropriate software applications to read PDF files, produce documents, and analyse information and data; and

-- Have access to a computer / smart device with reliable Internet Access; and
+- Have access to reliable Internet Access; and

-- Have a current valid email account for online learning and assessment communication; and
+- Have a current valid email account for learning and assessment communication; and

 - Have a telephone and current valid telephone number for learning and assessment communication, support and interviews; and

-- Successfully complete all assessment tasks to the required published standard; and
+- Successfully complete all assessment tasks to the required published standard.

-- Language and literacy skills at a level that enables you to read, interpret, communicate and apply a range of information and data, to write reports and other business documents for a variety of audiences, to provide clear information, instructions and feedback to others, and to present and address issues;’
+- Language and literacy skills at a level that enables you to read, interpret, communicate, and apply a range of information and data, to write reports and other business documents for a variety of audiences, and to present and address issues;

 - The ability to research information and data from a variety of sources;